lucapette/website/content/writing/my-programming-principles.md

 My favourite programming sessions always happen after I've throw away a first version of whatever I'm trying to solve.
 These sessions feel really fast and they are.
-I'm kind of just typing out the solution at this point.
+I'm kind of just typing out a satisfying solution at this point.

-### Let the design emerge from the code

-This is mostly an exercise in patience.
-The more experienced you are the worse you have it because you know too well the little code you just wrote to "make it work" isn't anywhere close to production quality.
-But that's the point of guidelines, they guide _against_ your own primitive instincts.

-### Write the code you'd like to use
+### Docs driven development

 ## General principles